prajjwal1999/redhat_project/README.md

 - wc: Get the number of words in all files stored in the server
 - freq-words [--limit|-n 10] [--order=dsc|asc]: Get the least or most frequent words in all files combined
 - Replace [options] with the appropriate options for each command.

+NOTE: a local memory location is created in server.js kindly edit that in your local machine according to yours choice : const STORE_PATH = "/Users/prajjwalsingh/Downloads/storage/"; edit this line accoring to your machine